slowernews/hamster-system/README.md

            2-Someday (actions to get done someday)
            3-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)

-  - next actions to be done are listed in a **paper notebook**.
+  - to make the workflow more agile, *Next* actions to be done are listed only in a **paper notebook**.
 This list is fed mostly by *1-Soon* tag.

 - resuming, in Hamster-GTD: